 Taping the fingertips is a good way to keep the skin in good condition when rehearsing the moves on a climb.
 Sharp holds can wreck the skin after only a few tries.
 When going for the redpoint, off goes the tape and up goes the friction between the skin and the rock.
 No use trashing your skin before the actual attempt.

 Taping is usually done with standard unelastic sport tape or special climbing tape.
 Either one works just fine.
 Every climber has their own favourite.
 When taping a finger to preserve the skin, a thin strip of tape works better.
 It commonly lets the finger flex a bit more and stays on better.
 You may have to retape after a few tries but what wouldn’t a climber do to preserve their most valuable asset, the skin?
+For more info on taping, read my article Taping fingers for climbing.

 Different skin for different types of rock